 There are three top reasons most people are interested in repurposing their content.

-Generate More Content
+To Generate More Content

-One of the biggest challenges we have as content creators is, well, creating more content.
+One of the biggest challenges we have as content creators is, well, creating enough content.
 We all have times when the well runs dry and ideas aren’t coming fast and furious.
 Repurposing your content means that you have to come up with fewer new ideas.
 They are already there for you.

-Making Your Readers Happy
+To Make Your Readers Happy

-If Google Is Happy, We Are All Happy
+And: If Google Is Happy, We Are All Happy

 Google loves content.
 But it must be good content.
 And what better way than to repurpose some of your content to get even more of it out there.
 Also, repurposing helps you to build up your inner-links which helps Google to understand your site better.